grothedev/fp_flutter/README.md

   * tags (List<String>) : tags to query for
   * radius (int) : geographical radius of query
-  * needs_update (bool) : does the main feed need to be updated? uses some packages: file picker: https://pub.dev/packages/file_picker
+  * needs_update (bool) : does the main feed need to be updated?
+  * firstrun (bool) : if this is the first time the app has been run uses some packages: file picker: https://pub.dev/packages/file_picker
   toast: https://pub.dev/packages/toast